Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Introduction

-Moreover, at intermediate scales (above $30\ \Mpc$), such as those probed by the \Euclid mission \citep{EuclidSkyOverview}, the nonlinear clustering of matter generates non-vanishing $N$-point statistics (with $N>2$) of the density field.
-A well known consequence of the non-Gaussianity of the density field from the non-linear clustering of matter on the 2-point statistics is the non-Gaussian contribution to the covariance matrix from a non-vanishing $4$-point correlation function \citep{scoccimarro_99}.
+Moreover, at intermediate scales (above $30\ \Mpc$), such as those probed by the \Euclid mission \citep{EuclidSkyOverview}, the non-linear clustering of matter generates non-vanishing $N$-point statistics (with $N>2$) of the density field.
+A well-known consequence of the non-Gaussianity of the density field from the non-linear clustering of matter on the two-point statistics is the non-Gaussian contribution to the covariance matrix from a non-vanishing four-point correlation function \citep{scoccimarro_99}.
 This higher-order contribution to the covariance is still present even though the likelihood is approximated to be Gaussian.
-In addition, these higher-order correlation functions also induce higher-order moments in the distribution of the 2-point statistics, thus causing departure from the Gaussian assumption also at small scales.
-Indeed, the skewness and kurtosis of the 2-point statistics distribution have been shown to be non-vanishing on small scales and especially at low redshift \citep{takahashi_09, blot_15, lin_20, upham_21}. \citet{hall_22} also studied the potential influence of higher-order $N$-point statistics on the non-Gaussian distribution of 2-point statistics on large scales, in the context of a weak lensing likelihood analysis, but found it to be negligible.
+In addition, these higher-order correlation functions also induce higher-order moments in the distribution of the two-point statistics, thus causing departure from the Gaussian assumption also at small scales.
+Indeed, the skewness and kurtosis of the two-point statistics distribution have been shown to be non-vanishing on small scales and especially at low redshift \citep{takahashi_09, blot_15, lin_20, upham_21}. \citet{hall_22} also studied the potential influence of higher-order $N$-point statistics on the non-Gaussian distribution of two-point statistics on large scales in the context of a weak lensing likelihood analysis, but they found it to be negligible.